laujamie/mybook/README.md

 using react-window), to make the performance of the address book more robust.
 This would have taken about an hour to implement.
 In addition, I would have liked to add a Google Maps widget to the details page, to make it more convenient for users to get directions to the person of interest's place.
 This would have taken two hours to implement.
+Another thing I would've liked to implement would be mocks to test the hooks for fetching network data and tests for the main pages.
+This would've taken another hour and a half to complete.
 One last thing that I would have liked to implement would be to make the website more responsive for mobile users.
 This would take about half an hour to implement.

 To make this project more robust, I would have added some form of user authentication